 katija gruene followed Legislative Shenanigans - Elections, Privacy, Hemp, Marijuana, Asset Forfeiture, Local Initiatives 2015-03-17 15:09:04 -0500

-These are the documents, ballots, and checklists you will need to conduct your nominating conventions:
+These are the instructions and forms you will need to conduct your nominating conventions:

 Have a copy of these available for review at all conventions: